A Travel Price Comparison for Families, Couples, and Backpackers Santorini vs. Tokyo for Attractions, Food, Nightlife, and Families

 Known for it's food and restaurant scene, Tokyo is always at the top of any foodie's travel list.
 With an astonishing number of Michelin star restaurants, this is one of the most interesting and impressive food destinations in the world.
 Not all restaurants are high end though.
 You'll find plenty of cheap eateries that offer their own rewarding culinary experience.
 Must try local dishes include okonomiyaki, ramen, and of course, sushi.

-There are many up and coming restaurants in the Santorini area.
+Dining out in Santorini is an experience not to be missed.
 Popular foods on this island include fava, Greek salad, and kofta.

 Is Santorini or Tokyo Better for Nightlife?